MLinkPlanner 2.0

 Rec.
 ITU-R P. 453-14

-If the fade margin is less than this value, the calculation will be stopped (dashes will appear in the report in place of the calculated values).
+If fade margin is less than this value, calculation will be stopped (dashes will appear in report instead of calculated values).

 Limiting the maximum value of the frequency diversity improvement factor for non-selective outage probability